-Details of the remuneration policies and practices of the Company and the remuneration paid to the Directors (Executive and Non-executive) and senior executives are set out in the Remuneration Report included in the Directors' Report.
-Shareholders will be invited to consider and to approve the Remuneration Report at the AGM in November 2015.
+Details of the remuneration policies and practices of the Company and the remuneration paid to the Directors (Executive and Non-executive) and senior executives are set out in the Remuneration Report included in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.
+Shareholders will be invited to consider and to approve the Remuneration Report at the AGM in November 2016.